madratman/ratneshmadaan.github.io/_pages/about.md

   - /about.html
 ---

+I am working as a Research Engineer with the Microsoft AirSim team at Bellevue, WA.
+Most recently, I helped organize Game of Drones, a drone racing competition at NeurIPS 2019 built on AirSim.
+Read our [MSR blog post](https://www.microsoft.com/en-us/research/blog/game-of-drones-at-neurips-2019-simulation-based-drone-racing-competition-built-on-airsim/?OCID=msr_blog_gameofdrones_neurips_fb) for an overview.
+And [head to the competition website](https://microsoft.github.io/AirSim-NeurIPS2019-Drone-Racing/index.html) for things GoD.

-I am a Masters in Robotics student at Carnegie Mellon University, working on perception and motion planning algorithms for quadrotors at the [Air Lab](theairlab.org) at the [Robotics Institute](https://www.ri.cmu.edu), advised by [Sebastian Scherer](https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/) and working closely with [Michael Kaess](http://frc.ri.cmu.edu/~kaess/).
+Before that, I was a Masters in Robotics student at Carnegie Mellon University, working on perception and motion planning algorithms for quadrotors at the [Air Lab](theairlab.org) at the [Robotics Institute](https://www.ri.cmu.edu), advised by [Sebastian Scherer](https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/) and working closely with [Michael Kaess](http://frc.ri.cmu.edu/~kaess/).
 Current focuses of my research are thin obstacle detection and mapping for UAVs, and marrying traditional sampling based motion planning algorithms with machine learning.
 <!-- Apart from that, I've worked on a few [projects](https://ratneshmadaan.github.io/projects/).  -->